afska/nescore/README.md

 nes.setSaveState(saveState);
 ```

 👀 Have a look at the [demo implementation](https://github.com/afska/nescore/tree/master/src/gui) for more details.
-When running the demo (`npm start`) you can add `?debug` to the URL to enable a global `window.debug` object.

 ## Full API